HillaryDanan/TIDE-resonance/README.md

 ### Trust Dynamics Integration
 Drawing from game theory and cooperation research, we explore how trust evolves differently between cognitive architecture pairings, affecting the depth and sustainability of resonance achieved.

+### Language Abstraction Effects (Toy Example)
+Inspired by [concrete-overflow-detector](https://github.com/HillaryDanan/concrete-overflow-detector), we've added a toy demonstration of how language abstraction levels might affect trust and resonance:
+- **NT architectures**: Balanced preference (peak at 0.5 abstractness)
+- **ASD architectures**: Higher resonance with concrete language
+- **ADHD architectures**: Higher resonance with abstract language

+*Note: This is a simplified demonstration to explore how language processing differences could influence trust formation.*

 ## Status
 🔬 **Research Phase**: Generating hypotheses and building exploration tools